-Notably, neither of these provisions conditions its immunity based on the qualifying patient or primary caregiver possessing "an amount of usable marihuana that does not exceed 2.5 ounces."
-If they had wished to do so, the drafters of the MMMA easily could have employed such simple and easily understood language.
-Instead, each of these provisions conditions its immunity based on the qualifying patient or primary caregiver possessing "an amount of marihuana that does not exceed ...
-2.5 ounces of usable marihuana."
-MCL 333.26424 (a), (b)(1) (emphasis added).
+Notably, neither of these provisions conditions its immunity on the qualifying patient's or primary caregiver's possessing an amount of usable marijuana that does not exceed 2.5 ounces.
+If they had wished to do so, the drafters of the MMMA could easily have employed such simple and readily understood language.
+Instead, each of these provisions conditions its immunity on the qualifying patient's or primary caregiver's possessing "an amount of marihuana that does not exceed . . .
+2.5 ounces of usable marihuana " MCL 333.26424 (a) and (b)(1) (emphasis added).

-This distinction is critical to our analysis, because it demonstrates that the drafters of the MMMA chose to provide that, in evaluating a section 4 immunity claim, consideration must be given not only to the amount of "usable marihuana" that is possessed, but additionally to the amount of "marihuana" that is possessed.
-In other words, consideration must also be given to the possession of "marihuana" that does not fit within the statutory definition of "usable marihuana."
-This is consistent with the MMMA's use of the "usable marihuana" term of art to define that subset of "marihuana" that may be possessed, in allowed quantities, for purposes of an immunity analysis under section 4 of the MMMA.
+This distinction is critical to our analysis because it demonstrates that the drafters of the MMMA chose to provide that, in evaluating a § 4 immunity claim, consideration must be given not only to the amount of usable marijuana that is possessed but, additionally, to the amount of marijuana that is possessed.
+In other words, consideration must also be given to the possession of marijuana that does not fit within the statutory definition of usable marijuana.
+This is consistent with the MMMA's use of the term of art "usable marihuana" to define that subset of marijuana that may be possessed in allowed quantities for purposes of an immunity analysis under § 4 of the MMMA.

-In short, the question of whether a possessor of "marihuana" possesses an allowed quantity of "usable marihuana" is only the beginning of the relevant inquiry under section 4.
-A further pertinent and necessary inquiry, for purposes of a section 4 analysis, is whether a possessor possesses any quantity of "marihuana" that does not constitute "usable marihuana" under the term of art definition of the MMMA.
-If so, and without regard to the quantity of "usable marihuana" that is possessed, the possessor then does not possess "an amount of marihuana that does not exceed ...
-2.5 ounces of usable marihuana."
-MCL 333.26424 (a), (b)(1) (emphasis added).
-Instead, he or she then possesses an amount of "marihuana" that is in excess of the permitted amount of "usable marihuana."
-In other words, the language establishing limited immunity in section 4 of the MMMA expressly conditions that immunity on the possessor possessing no amount of "marihuana" that does not qualify as "usable marihuana" under the applicable definitions.
+In short, the question of whether a possessor of marijuana possesses an allowed quantity of usable marijuana is only the beginning of the relevant inquiry under § 4.
+A further pertinent and necessary inquiry, for purposes of a § 4 analysis, is whether that person possesses any quantity of marijuana that does not constitute usable marijuana under the term-of-art definition of the MMMA.
+If so, and without regard to the quantity of usable marijuana possessed, the person then does not possess "an amount of marihuana that does not exceed . . .
+2.5 ounces of usable marihuana" MCL 333.26424 (a) and (b)(1) (emphasis added).
+Instead, he or she then possesses an amount of marijuana that is in excess of the permitted amount of usable marijuana.
+In other words, the language establishing limited immunity in § 4 of the MMMA expressly conditions that immunity on the person possessing no amount of marijuana that does not qualify as usable marijuana under the applicable definitions.

-Here, defendant was in possession of 9.1 ounces of usable marijuana.
+Defendant was in possession of 9.1 ounces of usable marijuana.
 Arguably, under the circumstances presented, defendant was entitled to possession of 12.5 ounces of usable marijuana.
-Therefore, he possessed an amount of usable marijuana that, assuming that all other requirements of section 4 were met, would have qualified him for section 4 immunity.
+Therefore, he possessed an amount of usable marijuana that, assuming that all other requirements of § 4 were met, would have qualified him for § 4 immunity.
 However, defendant also was in possession of brownies containing THC extracted from marijuana resin.
 For the reasons stated, those brownies did not constitute "usable marihuana" under the statutory definition.
-The parties agree, however, as do we, that the brownies did constitute "marihuana" under its statutory definition.
+The parties agree, however, as do we, that the brownies did constitute "marihuana" under that term's statutory definition.
 Possession of THC extracted from marijuana is possession of marijuana.
 See People v Campbell, 72 Mich App 411, 412; 249 NW2d 870 (1976); see also MCL 333.7106(3).
-Therefore, defendant was in possession of an "amount of marihuana" that exceeded the permitted amount of usable marijuana he may have been allowed to possess.
-By possessing edibles that were not "usable marihuana" under the MMMA, but that indisputably were "marihuana," he failed to meet the requirements for section 4 immunity.
+Therefore, defendant was in possession of an amount of marijuana that exceeded the amount of usable marijuana he was allowed to possess.
+By possessing edible products that were not usable marijuana under the MMMA, but indisputably were marijuana, he failed to meet the requirements for § 4 immunity.